MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 1. Enter `sudo su` to install as root.

 2. Set the location of the packages using this example syntax for 16.04.
+Run each command separately.
 For more examples, see [Linux Software Repository for Microsoft Products](https://docs.microsoft.com/windows-server/administration/linux-package-repository-for-microsoft-software).

     ```
      wget http://packages.microsoft.com/config/ubuntu/16.04/packages-microsoft-prod.deb

      dpkg -i packages-microsoft-prod.deb
     ```

+3. Verify mlserver.list exists: `ls -la /etc/apt/sources.list.d/`

-3. Update packages on your system: `apt-get update`
+4. Update packages on your system: `apt-get update`

-4. Optionally, if your system does not have the `https apt transport` option: `apt-get install apt-transport-https`
+5. Optionally, if your system does not have the `https apt transport` option: `apt-get install apt-transport-https`

-5. Install the server: `apt-get install microsoft-mlserver-all-9.2.1`
+6. Install the server: `apt-get install microsoft-mlserver-all-9.2.1`

-6. Activate the server: `/opt/microsoft/mlserver/9.2.1/bin/R/activate.sh`
+7. Activate the server: `/opt/microsoft/mlserver/9.2.1/bin/R/activate.sh`

 > [!Note]
 > The configuration files for Machine Learning Server can be found at `/etc/apt/sources.list.d/mlserver.list`